 What to do when your cucumber plant is overflowing with fruit?
 Make pickles of course!
-And if you are a home fermentation lover like me, they will be lacto fermented dill pickles.
+And if you are a home fermentation lover like me, then let’s make lacto fermented pickles!
 Why lacto fermentation?
 For one, it is about as natural a process as you can get.
 And for two (and most importantly), for the added nutrition!

 Health Benefits of Lacto Fermentation